ai-dock/base-image/README.md

 Any directories and files that you add into `opt/storage` will be made available in the running container at `$WORKSPACE/storage`.

 This directory is monitored by `inotifywait`.
-Any items appearing in this directory can be automatically linked to an arbitrary number of application directories as defined in `/opt/ai-dock/storage_monitor/etc/mappings.sh`.
+Any items appearing in this directory will be automatically linked to the application directories as defined in `/opt/ai-dock/storage_monitor/etc/mappings.sh`.
 This is particularly useful if you need to run several applications that each need to make use of the stored files.

 ## Run Locally